 Retired workers receive benefits calculated by this formula: 2.5% x Highest Average Monthly Salary x Years of Service

 - 2.5% is the multiplier as determined by the Legislature.

-- Highest Average Salary is the average of the three highest yearly salaries earned under PERA employment.
-(It is only 1 year in the judicial division).
+- Highest Average Salary is the average of the three or five highest yearly salaries earned under PERA employment, depending on when a member started in PERA.